aderusha/HASwitchPlate/Documentation/06_MQTT_Control.md

 [MQTT](https://mqtt.org/faq) is a standard IoT protocol in widespread use everywhere from small home automation projects to global industrial IoT environments.
 Think of it as a "twitter for devices" - it works in very much the same way.
 MQTT is a "publish/subscribe" message bus, where attached devices can publish `messages` on `topics`, and other devices can subscribe to those `topics` to receive the published message.
 MQTT requires a central MQTT server we call a "broker".
 Built-in MQTT broker services are available in [Home Assistant](https://www.home-assistant.io/docs/mqtt/broker/) and [OpenHAB](https://www.openhab.org/addons/bindings/mqtt/) or you can run your own standalone instance.
 The [Mosquitto](https://mosquitto.org/) MQTT broker is a common open source solution and is probably a good place to start for home use.

-At it's core, the HASP project acts as a gateway between MQTT and the Nextion LCD.
+At its core, the HASP project acts as a gateway between MQTT and the Nextion LCD.
 It will "subscribe" to MQTT messages sent by your home automation software and forward the contents of those messages to the Nextion LCD.
 Interactions from the LCD, such as a user pressing a button, are sent back to your home automation system as published MQTT messages.
 In order to make use of the HASP project to its full potential, you'll need to understand how the Nextion LCD sends and receives commands, and how to make your home automation system interact with those commands over MQTT.

 ## Nextion Instructions

 A [detailed guide to the Nextion instruction set can be found here](https://nextion.itead.cc/resources/documents/instruction-set/).
 [A mostly-complete list of all available instructions and their use is available here](https://www.itead.cc/wiki/Nextion_Instruction_Set).
-These Nextion instructions are then sent as MQTT messages per the [`MQTT Namespace`](#mqtt-namespace) outlined below.
+These Nextion instructions are sent as MQTT messages per the [`MQTT Namespace`](#mqtt-namespace) outlined below.

 A common issue people encounter centers around the use of quotes in the Nextion instruction set.
 As a general rule, attributes which accept an numeric value cannot have quotes, all other attributes must be enclosed in double quotes.

 ## Nextion Page and Object IDs